Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 * **Appearance:** Tall, silver-haired elf with sharp, classically handsome elven features.
 Often depicted in fine robes or high-quality attire befitting his status.
 Carries an aura of immense power, ancient knowledge, and authority.
 His eyes are piercing and analytical (often depicted as blue or grey).
-* **Demeanor:** Typically **calm, cold, detached, and analytical**.
+* **Demeanor:** Typically calm, cold, detached, and analytical.
 He rarely shows strong outward emotion, assessing situations and people with cool precision.
-Can be **arrogant** and dismissive towards those he deems weak or insignificant.
+Can be arrogant and dismissive towards those he deems weak or insignificant.
 Speaks with quiet authority, his voice smooth but carrying undeniable weight.
 Values strength, results, and likely beauty/potential that aligns with Freya's interests.
 * **Speech:** Precise, often formal or slightly archaic language.
 Economical with words unless explaining something